Abhay-Chopra/landing-page/README.md

 ## Purpose

 This is strictly a project for <strong>creative</strong> purposes.
-The main objective being able to learn and use HTML elements and CSS properties.
-The main focus of this webpage was to utilize flex-box to have meaningful and responsive design.
+The main objective being able to learn and use <strong>HTML elements and CSS properties.</strong> The main focus of this webpage was to utilize flex-box to have meaningful and responsive design.

 ### Credits